Mero Share and DEMAT in Nepal: the mistakes that cost first-time investors real money

 Wrong CRN is the #1 cause of IPO application rejection in Nepal.
 A single mistyped digit means the application is filed in Mero Share but the bank cannot match it to a blockable account.
 Allotment systems reject before the lottery even runs.

 Fix: When you register for ASBA at your bank, save the CRN as a contact note in your phone (label it "CRN — [bank name]").
-Don't type it from memory or from a photo of a paper form; copy-paste it.
-Verify the saved CRN once a year — banks occasionally reissue CRNs and your old saved one stops working.
+Don't type it from memory or from a photo of a paper form.
+Copy-paste it.
+Re-verify the saved CRN once a year.
+Banks occasionally reissue CRNs and your old saved one stops working.

 Mistake 3: Applying for more than 10 units in an oversubscribed IPO